Learn. Practice. Perform.

 That’s a reality that fits well with a mobile learning strategy.

-Early in this article, we introduced a basic framework for how to optimize productivity that included three essential pieces: alignment, content and continuous learning.
+Early in this article, we introduced a basic framework for how to optimize productivity that included three essential pieces: alignment, content, and continuous learning.
 Now it’s time to dive deeper into learning, specifically the role of practice.

 Practice Makes Perfect

-Who hasn’t heard, “Practice makes perfect.”
+Almost everyone's heard the phrase, “Practice makes perfect.”
 Well, perfection may be a stretch, but brain science does support the idea of performance improvement through practice.
 That’s why coaches, no matter what the game, drill players on the fundamentals.

 Left-brain and right-brain discussions are familiar to most people.
 The left (logical) side of the brain is the home of rational thought, reasoning, calculating and thinking through decisions.
 The right (intuitive) brain is where intuition resides.
 It is all about emotions, senses and creative thought.

-This is where skills and knowledge learned are applied.
+This is where skills and knowledge are applied.
 According to some sources, the ability to use skills and call into play relevant knowledge on the job is embarrassingly absent from today’s workforce.
 Findings from a 2013 study by McKinsey indicate that, while 72% of educational institutions believe recent graduates are ready for work, only 42% of employers agree.

 The brain uses both to do its work.

 What about the argument that we are either right-brained or left-brained—in other words, that one side or the other dominates?
 According to expert Kendra Cherry, the idea of left or right brain dominance is a myth.
 Again, one is not better than the other.
 They are just different and provide different categories of service.